Political Financing Handbook for Registered Parties and Chief Agents (EC 20231) – April 2020

 **All non-monetary transfers provided by a candidate or a registered association must be reported, regardless of commercial value.

-- After the election is called, an individual donates office supplies—packages of paper, ink cartridges and binders—to the registered party.
+- After the election is called, Simon donates office supplies—packages of paper, ink cartridges and binders—to the registered party.
 Buying the same items in the local stationery store would cost $300; therefore, this is the commercial value of the donated goods.
-The chief agent has to record the following: $300 as a non-monetary contribution from the individual and $300 as an election expense.
+The chief agent has to record the following: $300 as a non-monetary contribution from Simon and $300 as an election expense.

 - The chief agent accepts tablets from a registered association during an election period for use by party volunteers.
-The association paid $1,000 for the tablets and provides the chief agent with a copy of the relevant third party supplier invoice.
+The association paid $1,000 for the tablets and provides the chief agent with a copy of the original supplier invoice.
 The chief agent has to record the following: a non-monetary transfer of $1,000 from the registered association and an election expense of $1,000.

-If an expense of $50 or more was incurred and paid on behalf of the registered party, either the chief agent or the authorized registered agent who made the payment has to keep a copy of the supplier invoice setting out the nature of the expense and proof of payment.
+If an expense of $50 or more was incurred by the registered party, either the chief agent or the authorized registered agent who incurred the expense must keep a copy of the supplier invoice setting out the nature of the expense.
+Once it is paid, the agent must also keep the proof of payment.

-If an expense of less than $50 was incurred and paid on behalf of the registered party, either the chief agent or the authorized registered agent who made the payment has to keep a record of the nature of the expense and proof of payment.
+If an expense of less than $50 was incurred by the registered party, either the chief agent or the authorized registered agent who incurred the expense must keep a record of the nature of the expense.
+Once it is paid, the agent must also keep the proof of payment.

-For payments made from the petty cash, the person who is authorized to pay petty expenses has to provide the invoices and proof of payment within three months after the date the petty expense was incurred.
+For payments made from the petty cash, the person who is authorized to pay petty expenses has to provide the documents mentioned above to the chief agent or registered agent within three months after the date the petty expense was incurred.

 Repaying and reporting unpaid claims